Last updated on

 Obtain a Missouri Tax ID Number

 A state taxpayer identification number is issued by the Missouri Department of Revenue.
-That number can be obtained online at https://dors.mo.gov/tax/coreg/index.jsp.
-Make sure you have your EIN from the IRS before registering.
+This number can be obtained online.
+First, make sure you have your LLC’s EIN Number from the IRS.
+Then visit Missouri Department of Revenue: New Business Registration.

 Business Tax Registration Forms